agui888/shim-doc/docs/array.md

 _.some(array, func)

-Check if any callback return values are truthy
+Check if any callback return value is truthy

 ```lua
 _.some({1, 2, 3}, function(x)